JahodaPaul/FIT_CTU/Recipe_Manager/README.md

 ```

 ## Windows support
 It is now possible to run it on windows.
-However, I do recommend using<br/>
+I do recommend using<br/>
-Bash on Ubuntu on Windows and installing libraries as if you were on ubuntu<br/>
+Bash on Ubuntu on Windows and installing libraries as if you were on ubuntu.<br/>
-and running from bash using "make clean && make compile && make run"
+To run project type "make clean && make compile && make run" into bash.